 Apple Sauce (Unsweetened)

-Canned fruits & veggies (Refer to huge list at the beginning of the post.)
+Canned fruits & veggies (Refer to the huge list at the beginning of the post.)

 Dried Fruit (The types are listed earlier in this post.)